YashGajjar08/Fraud_Detection_SQL/README.md

  ![id_holder_2](Images/id_holder_2.PNG)
  ![id_holder_18](Images/id_holder_18.PNG)

-  * Observation : `The consumption pattern for both the id holder is very different.
+  * Observation: `The consumption pattern for both the ID holders is very different.
 Id Holder 2 makes too many small transactions.
-Id Holder 18 has transactions ranging till $1839.
-Id Holder 2 is more suspectable to fraudulent transactions`
+Id Holder 18 has transactions ranging from $1839.
+Id Holder 2 is more suspectable to fraudulent transactions

-* The CEO of the firm's biggest customer suspects that someone has used her corporate credit card without authorization in the first quarter of 2018 to pay for several expensive restaurant bills.
+* The CEO of the firm's biggest customer suspects that someone used her corporate credit card without authorization in the first quarter of 2018 to pay for several expensive restaurant bills.
 You are asked to find any anomalous transactions during that period.

   * Using Plotly Express, created a series of six box plots, one for each month, in order to identify how many outliers there are per month for cardholder ID 25.

   ![id_holder_25](Images/id_holder_25.PNG)

-  * Observations : `There seems to be fraudulent transactions pertaining to Restaurant & Food Truck category where Food Truck is ranging from $1.46 to $1046`
+  * Observations: `There seem to be fraudulent transactions pertaining to the Restaurant & Food Truck category where Food Truck is ranging from $1.46 to $1046`

 ## Challenge

-Another approach to identify fraudulent transactions is to look for outliers in the data.
+Another approach to identifying fraudulent transactions is to look for outliers in the data.
 Standard deviation or quartiles are often used to detect outliers.

 #### Identifying Outliers based on Standard Deviation